girishji/girishji.github.io/_posts/2022-08-18-optical-keyboard-design.markdown

 * Voltage across **R** is ~2.14V
 * **I** = 2.14/**R**, and **Ic** ~ 3.3/**RL**
-* To get reliable switching use **RL** atleast >20% above threshold value
+* To get reliable switching use **RL** at least >20% above threshold value
 * **R** and **RL** are in ohms

 Switching can be accomplished at low currents (~1 mA at IR and 0.2 mA at PT) reliably as long as you keep **RL** high.
 IR maybe rated at 20 mA but such high current is generally wasteful.
 By supplying low current to IR, a single GPIO "Output" pin can drive a row of 15 switches in a typical keyboard.
 STM32 based MCU can supply up to 20 mA per GPIO pin.
-RP2020 can provide upto 17 mA per GPIO pin.
+RP2020 can provide up to 17 mA per GPIO pin.

 Typical rise time of PT is about 15 us at 1 mA current.
 This is the minimum amount of time you have to wait after activating IR ("Output" GPIO pin going HIGH) and before taking reading